Corporate governance: Separation of Chief Executive Officer and Chairman of the Board roles

 Shareholders elect a board of directors, who in turn hire a chief executive officer (CEO) to lead management.
 The primary responsibility of the board relates to the selection and retention of the CEO.
 However, in many U.S. corporations the CEO and chairman of the board roles are held by the same person.
 This creates an inherent conflict of interest between management and the board.

 Critics of combined roles argue the two roles that should be separated to avoid the conflict of interest and more easily enable a poorly performing CEO to be replaced.
 Warren Buffett wrote in 2014: "In my service on the boards of nineteen public companies, however, I've seen how hard it is to replace a mediocre CEO if that person is also Chairman.
 (The deed usually gets done, but almost always very late.)"

 Advocates argue that empirical studies do not indicate that separation of the roles improves stock market performance and that it should be up to shareholders to determine what corporate governance model is appropriate for the firm.

 In 2004, 73.4% of U.S. companies had combined roles; this fell to 57.2% by May 2012.
 Many U.S. companies with combined roles have appointed a "Lead Director" to improve independence of the board from management.
 German and UK companies have generally split the roles in nearly 100% of listed companies.
 Empirical evidence does not indicate one model is superior to the other in terms of performance.
 However, one study indicated that poorly performing firms tend to remove separate CEOs more frequently than when the CEO/Chair roles are combined.

 Shareholder apathy

 Certain groups of shareholders may become disinterested in the corporate governance process, potentially creating a power vacuum in corporate power.
 Insiders, other shareholders, and stakeholders may take advantage of these situations to exercise greater influence and extract rents from the corporation.
-Shareholder apathy may result from the increasing popularity of passive investing, diversification, and investment vehicles such as mutual funds and ETFs.